-- Promotes sustainable agriculture
+- Promote sustainable agriculture

 Traditional nonprofits in the agricultural development sector do promote agricultural technology and/or training.
 However, our model leverages commercial strategies so that our farmers AND The Harvest Fund can generate revenue.
 This allows us to loosen our dependence on charitable contributions and maximize our earned income.
 Charitable grants and debt financing spur major growth.
 Our goal is to create a financially self-sustainable business model that also works to end poverty, create gender equality, and end hunger.